Frequently Asked Questions

 When is the deadline to apply?

-The deadline to submit Phase I of your application, The Initial Assessment, is July 14, 2025.
-Applicants who are successful in this first phase will be invited to proceed to Phase II of the application process on August 1, 2025.
+The deadline to submit Phase I of your application, the Initial Assessment, is June 10th 2026.
+Applicants who are successful in this first phase will be invited to proceed to Phase II of the application process on July 1, 2026.
 This phase will involve the submission of a detailed business plan, financial forecast, and impact projection (templates for each will be provided).

-Finalists will be notified by October 10, 2025, and invited to participate in the final phase of the application process: a live pitch event on Necker Island, taking place on November 4, 2025.
+Finalists will be notified by October 13, 2026, and invited to participate in the final phase of the application process: a live pitch event on Necker Island, taking place in earlyNovember, 2026 (exact dates still to be set).

 How do I apply?

-Click the 'Apply Now' button to access Phase 1 of the application, The Initial Assessment.
-It’s a simple Google Form that should take no more than 20 minutes to complete.
+Click the 'Apply Now' button to access Phase 1 of the application, the Initial Assessment.
+It’s a simple Online Form.

-If you are successful in this first phase then you will be invited to proceed to Phase II of the application process on August 1, 2025.
+If you are successful in this first phase then you will be invited to proceed to Phase II of the application process.
 This phase will involve the submission of a detailed business plan, financial forecast, and impact projection (templates for each will be provided).

-Finalists will be notified by October 10, 2025, and invited to participate in the final phase of the application process: a live pitch event on Necker Island, taking place on November 4, 2025.
+Finalists will be notified by October 13, 2026, and invited to participate in the final phase of the application process: a live pitch event on Necker Island, taking place in early November, 2026 (exact date still to be set).

 You may also schedule an appointment for a phone consultation or application support by emailing hello@vipurposefund.org.